clemencehuang/Project_1/README.md

-### Testing User Stories from User Experience (UX) Section

-1. As a user, I want to see upcoming events.

-    1. On the homepage users are greeted with the featured events happening during the month.
-Users can then click through to view all the events on offer during the month.

-    2.

-2. As a user, I want to be able to search for events based on certain search criteria.
-    1. This functionality would have been incorporated into the interactive map on the events page.
-The user would have been able to filter the upcoming events by a specific category e.g. child-friendly, outdoors etc.
-    2. Due to the extensive javascript usage, this was outside of the scope of this project currently.

-3. As a user, I want to navigate through the site with ease.
-    1. The navigation bar is simple and allows the user to direct their search to the relevant areas of the site.
-Alongside, specific links of interest within bodies of text to further support the users navigation and sign up to events.

-4. As a user, I want to know my information is secure to enable me to interact with others confidently.
-    1. Users can securely send there sign up to events requests via the system.
-Alongside, use the contact us logo at the bottom of each page.
-    2. At this stage of the build, the functionality for chat, sign-in and profile pages has not been implemented.

-5. As a user, I want the ability to find businesses local to me which offer the product or service for my needs.
-    1. The business directory section of the website, although not installed yet, would have housed local businesses specialising in African and Caribbean products and services.
-Allowing the user to find new businesses to support and utilise a wider pool of businesses local to them.

-6. To create a safe and welcoming, dedicated space for the African and Caribbean community.
-    1. The site boosts a deep red colour promoting the feeling of warmth and a homely cozy feeling.
-    2. The African Tribal print, also features the same deep red colour, which helps tie the colour scheme together.
-    3. The tribal print also supports the users to know who the site is targeted towards, without using words - which could cause misunderstanding.

-7. To provide activities to promote social interactions, cultural connections, relationship building, business awareness and a sense of community.
-    1. There are various activities available for users to engage with, alongside the option of them submitting their own event for others to join.
-This ensures all hobbies and interests are covered and those wanting to try new activities can find others.
-    2. The chat functionality would have also further promted relationship building as users would have seen who else was attending the event, could have started conversations and can see what events those they have already met are attending.

-8. Represent the African and Caribbean community
-    1. Representation comes from the images and tribal print used throughout the site.
-    2. Tee inclusion of Black Owned businesses local to the users location further prompts the sense of community.

-9. Enable users to interact with the site through their profile, hosting activities and promoting their business.
-    1. The profile element would have included the users interests, occupation, relationship/children status - attributes which would support the conversation and relationship building while on the site.
-    2. This is important as there are situations where people without children want to interact with others without children, as one example. conversely, married users may want to meet other married couples to further extend their connections.
-    3. Users can submit their own business or submit suggests of businesses they have come across which other users would benefit from having on the site.

 ### Further Testing

 -   The Website was tested on Google Chrome, using DevTools across various breakpoints for mobile, tablet, laptop and desktop.